sbroenne/plugin.video.nhkworldtv/readme.md

 - watch the live stream in HD
 - access the on-demand programs in HD, including categories, playlists, etc.
-- check the latest Top-Stories
+- check the latest Top-Stories & At A Glance stories
 - acess a "mini EPG" with the upcoming status.

 Automatic timezone support is implemented and has been tested on MacOs, Windows and Android TV.
-Most of the NHK API is parsed and not hard-coded so this should make the plug-in more resilient to changes on the NHK web site.
+Most of the NHK API is parsed and **not** hard-coded so this should make the plug-in more resilient to changes on the NHK web site.

 ## Performance